Shadowmataj/scraping/README.md

 # Amazon Scraper Project

-This project is designed to scrape data from Amazon.
+This project is designed to scrape data.
 It uses a Selenium Grid setup with Docker to run the scrapers in a distributed and scalable manner.

 ## Requirements